Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Estimation Methodology

+A practical benefit of the proposed anisotropic kernel design is the significant reduction in the model complexity of the Deep CNN model.
+Model complexity here refers to the total number of model parameters, and depends on the widths and depths of CNN kernels.
+We quantify the parameter requirements for isotropic and anisotropic kernels as a function of kernel widths in Fig. \ref{fig:kersize}.
+The number of parameters scales \emph{linearly} for anisotropic kernels as opposed to \emph{quadratically} for isotropic kernels.
+This implies that anisotropic kernels result in a simpler, lower complexity CNN model which is easier to compute and optimize as compared to its isotropic counterpart.
+This scaling advantage is realized for higher kernel widths which naturally occur for larger problem sizes.
+We show these benefits experimentally in Section \ref{sec4} as we compare the model complexity requirements for different road network sizes.

-The proposed anisotropic kernel design is similar to Treiber and Helbing's adaptive smoothing method for speed interpolation \cite{treiber2002filter} except that: (a) we consider a range of wave propagation velocities in free-flowing traffic instead of a constant value, (b) the weights in the kernel are not set apriori as in \cite{treiber2002filter} but learned from data, and (c) the actual speed predicted is a combination of several anisotropic kernels as opposed to a single anisotropic kernel.
+We finally note that the proposed anisotropic kernel design is similar to Treiber and Helbing's adaptive smoothing method for speed interpolation \cite{treiber2002filter} except that: (a) we consider a range of wave propagation speeds in free-flowing traffic instead of a constant value, (b) the weights in the kernel are not set apriori as in \cite{treiber2002filter} but learned from data, and (c) the actual speed predicted is a combination of several anisotropic kernels as opposed to a single anisotropic kernel.